 Millwall-Bristol City lunedì 29 dicembre 2025 ore 20 | 45 | formazioni quote pronostici

-Il match tra Millwall e Bristol City, in programma lunedì 29 dicembre 2025 alle ore 20:45, rappresenta una sfida importante per entrambe le squadre nella corsa ai playoff.
-Di seguito, formazioni, quote e pronostici per analizzare questa partita, che si preannuncia equilibrata e decisiva nella parte alta della classifica.
+Il match tra Millwall e Bristol City si svolgerà lunedì 29 dicembre 2025 alle ore 20:45.
+Le due squadre, attualmente vicine in classifica, si sfidano in una partita importante nella corsa ai playoff.
+Di seguito, formazioni, quote e pronostici per analizzare al meglio questa sfida di metà stagione.

 Nella giornata delle super partite non poteva mancare questa bella sfida tra Millwall e Bristol City che si affrontano appaiati in classifica in piena lotta per un posto nella zona playoff.
 I Lions londinesi per la verità arrivano a questo appuntamento col fiato un po’ corto.
 Infatti, dopo aver vinto per 1-0 il match di .
 InfoBetting: Scommesse Sportive e Pronostici. 🔗 Leggi su Infobetting.com